PSYCHOLOGY OF LOVE. Articles

 Recommendations for the best, worst and all other combinations for love and marriage.

 1. Much will become clear if we first consider "natural love" , and then "cultural love" , and then what kind of connection exists between them.
 Natural love as a phenomenon, in the semantic field of the same name occupies a small, peripheral place, and is there, as Cinderella.
-And in the first roles, pseudo-loving passions rule the ball in this field, substandard love, pathologies that do not have to her a direct relationship, but outwardly somewhat similar.
+And in the first roles, pseudo-loving passions rule the ball in this field, Poor quality falling in love, pathologies that do not have to her a direct relationship, but outwardly somewhat similar.

 2. The unification of sexual individual love and sex within the framework of a single phenomenon turned out to be an idea not of nature, but of man.
 The concept of the wife's fidelity in marriage happened only with the onset of the slave system (4th - 3rd millennium BC), and before that there was promiscuity.
 And for the first time, the Roman poets Ovid and Horace began to write about loyalty in love in the 1st century.
 BC.